jp-ganis/JPS/README.md

 ==============================================================================
-= JPS - A PLUA AUTOMATED ADDON FOR WORLD OF WARCRAFT                         =
+= JPS - A PLUA ADDON FOR WORLD OF WARCRAFT                     =
 ==============================================================================

-This addon in combination with a protected LUA hack will help you get the most out of your WoW experience.
+This addon in combination with enabled protected LUA will help you get the most out of your WoW experience.
 See commands below for a full list of available commands.